-message-response-feedback is usually iterative and complete, and any breakdown in communication can be corrected immediately.
+As shown in Figure 1, the learning environment is influenced by several factors.
+Face-to-face interaction is a predominant part of classroom education, but plays a minimal role in web classes.
+This face-to-face interaction provides an environment where the delivery of instruction via audio-visual means is instantaneous and synchronized with interactions between students and faculty.
+This allows the instructor to know whether the intended message is clearly communicated to the students.
+The message-response-feedback is usually iterative and complete, and any breakdown in communication can be corrected immediately.
 Similarly, the pace and scope of course material coverage can be adjusted accordingly.
 Furthermore, factors like facial expression and body language all help to bring about more effective communication between instructor and student.
 Thus, courses that require constant interaction and effective two-way communication, like case-based classes, are ideally suited for classroom education.

 Communication plays an important role in the learning environment.
-Both learning environments can use synchronous and asynchronous communication tools like chat, peer-to-peer, e-mail, videoconferencing, and electronic blackboards.
-While certain distance learning classes, like virtual classrooms using VTEL (http://www. vtel.com), can duplicate the synchronous face-to-face communication of classroom environments, for most Web classes similar to that illustrated in this chapter, communication is usually one way, and any two-way communication is likely to be asynchronous.
-Thus, courses that require a constant flow of exchange of ideas and discussion are likely to be more difficult to implement in Web-based education.
+Both learning environments can use synchronous and asynchronous communication tools like chat, peer-to-peer, e-mail, video conferencing, and electronic blackboards.
+While certain distance-learning classes, like virtual classrooms using VTEL [VTEL], can duplicate the synchronous face-to-face communication of classroom environments, for most web classes similar to that illustrated in this paper, communication is usually one way, and any two-way communication is likely to be asynchronous.
+Thus, courses that require a constant flow of exchange of ideas and discussion are likely to be more difficult to implement in web-based education.
 The lack of instant feedback like in classroom instruction means that instructors need to plan in detail ahead of time on how course materials should be covered.
-Furthermore, many institutions allow students flexibility in the duration required to complete Web classes.
+Furthermore, many institutions allow students flexibility in the duration required to complete web classes.
 This requires significant up-front work from the instructor, as all course content, testing, and assessment modules have to be available at the beginning of the term.
 Thus, once the course starts, it becomes difficult to make changes to any of the modules.
-As such, Web-based course content and delivery tend to be static for the term, but offer uniform course coverage across sections.
-Classroom instruction, on the other hand, is usually more dynamic and has greater variability of course coverage, as the instructor can adjust delivery and content during the term to shifting student needs.
-Therefore, designing an effective Web-based course requires significant design effort to accommodate different student learning styles and abilities.
+As such, web-based course content and delivery tend to be static for the term, but offer uniform course coverage across sections.
+Classroom instruction, on the other hand, is usually more dynamic, and has greater variability of course coverage as the instructor can adjust delivery and content during the term to shifting student needs.
+Therefore, designing an effective web-based course requires significant design effort to accommodate different student learning styles and abilities.

-The up-front work required for a Web class, and the flexibility in the duration allowed for students to take a Web class, do provide some additional advantages.
+The up-front work required for a web class, and the flexibility in the duration allowed for students to take a web class, do provide some additional advantages.
 Students can now review course content at any time.
 This allows students to become active participants in their learning.
-While cooperative learning (Millis & Cottell, 1997) is usually stressed in traditional classes to increase student participation, to be successful in Web classes, active student learning becomes a prerequisite.
-To facilitate this, learning tools, including course navigation, must be well designed in Web classes.
+While cooperative learning [Millis and Cottell, 1997] is usually stressed in traditional classes to increase student participation, to be successful in web classes, active student learning becomes a prerequisite.
+To facilitate this, learning tools, including course navigation, must be well designed in web classes.

-Technology plays a greater role in Web-based education.
-Instructors and students need to be comfortable with technology to fully utilize the Web environment.
+Technology plays a greater role in web-based education.
+Instructors and students need to be comfortable with technology to fully utilize the web environment.
 While technology is used in classroom education, lack of technological competence there can usually be compensated for by face-to-face interaction.
-No such solution exists for Web classes.
-As such, faculty and students who are uncomfortable with technology are likely to be intimidated by Web classes.
+No such solution exists for web classes.
+As such, faculty and students who are uncomfortable with technology are likely to be intimidated by web classes.